Mark Beard (racing driver): Team owner

 In 2009, Beard founded Beard Motorsports for Clay Rogers in the ARCA Re/Max Series.
 Five years later, the team attempted two NASCAR Cup Series races with Rogers, but failed to qualify for both of them.
 In 2017, Brendan Gaughan was hired as the team's only driver to drive for the team, and they managed to lock themselves for the 2017 Daytona 500 as an open, non-chartered team.

 After Gaughan's retirement in 2020, Noah Gragson was hired to drive the No. 62 in the 2021 Daytona 500.
 The team continued with plans to run the race following Beard's death two weeks prior.

 Personal life

 Beard was born on October 27, 1948, to Leo and Glenna Beard.
 He worked with his father in the oil industry at Hub Oil and Beard Oil and Supply, and formed M&L Petroleum Inc. in 1984; he founded Beard Oil Distributing in 2005.
 Beard graduated from Mt.
 Pleasant High School in 1966 and attended Central Michigan University and Northwood College.

-He and his wife Linda had two children Amie and Mark.
+Beard and his wife Linda had two children Amie and Mark.
 Mark Beard II worked for M&L Petroleum and also competed for Beard Motorsports in the ASA Late Model Series.

 Beard died at his home on January 31, 2021.